-Official Mailing Address 154 E. Bingen Point Way, Suite A, Bingen, WA 98605 Official Website Address www.portofklickitat.com Official E-mail Address port@portofklickitat.com Official Phone Number (509) 493-1655 PREPARER INFORMATIC ON and CERTIFICATION: Preparer Name and Title Margie Ziegler, Port Auditor Contact Phone Number (509) 493-1655 Contact E-mail Address mziegler@portofklickitat.com
+Official Mailing Address 154 E. Bingen Point Way, Suite A; Bingen, WA 98605 Official Website Address www.portofklickitat.com Official E-mail Address port@portofklickitat.com Official Phone Number (509) 493-1655 AUDIT CONTACT or PREF PARER INFORMATION and CERTIFICATION:

+Audit Contact or Preparer Name and Title Margie Ziegler, Port Auditor

+Contact Phone Number (509) 493-1655

+Contact E-mail Address mziegler@portofklickitat.com
-I do hereby certify 23rd day of May, 2014, that annual report information is complete, accurate and in conformity with the Budgeting, Accounting and Reporting Systems Manual, to the best of my knowledge and belief, having reviewed this information and taken all appropriate steps in order to provide such certification.

-Moreover, I acknowledge and understand that management and the governing body are responsible for:

-- The design and implementation of policies and procedures to safeguard public resources and ensure compliance with applicable laws and regulations, including internal controls to prevent and detect fraud. - Compliance with applicable state and local laws and regulations. - Immediately submitting corrected annual report information if any error in submitted information is subsequently identified.
+I certify this 22nd day of May, 2015, that the annual report information is complete, accurate and in conformity with the Budgeting, Accounting and Reporting Systems Manual, to the best of my knowledge and belief, having reviewed this information and taken all appropriate steps in order to provide such certification.
+I acknowledge and understand our responsibility for the design and implementation of controls to ensure accurate financial reporting, comply with applicable laws and safeguards public resources, including controls to prevent and detect fraud.
+Finally, I acknowledge and understand our responsibility for immediately submitting corrected annual report information if any errors or an omission in such information is subsequently identified.

-Preparer Signature:
+Audit Contact or Preparer Signature: